Our top 10 infotainment and HMI milestones

 ALL-PURPOSE TOOL FOR IN-CAR USER INTERFACES

 EB GUIDE is celebrating its 10th anniversary this year.
 EB GUIDE is EB’s tool for developing human-machine-interfaces (HMIs), the touch points where interactions between humans and machines occur.
 When the first version was introduced in 2004, monochrome displays with low resolutions were common and infotainment functions were very limited.
-(Discover this then state-of-the-art project for 2007 and 2008 cars.)
 Now at version 5.5, EB GUIDE embraces new technological possibilities like 3D graphics, speech technology and apps in the car.
 It is used by major carmakers and suppliers around the world, so chances are high that your communication with your car is based on EB GUIDE.
 But what exactly does it do?

 The all-rounder for HMI development